nakedsoftware/time/README.md

 # Naked Time

+## Licensing

+Before using the source code for Naked Time, please review the [software license agreement](LICENSE.md).
+Naked Time is a commercial software product and is not open source.
+Please review the license agreement and [FAQ](LICENSE.md#FAQ) before proceeding.

 ## Press Release

 ### Naked Software, LLC, Announces the Launch of Naked Time: A Revolutionary Time Management Product